aliclark/the_wooden_sword/README.md

 - - -

 I ascribe philosophically to academic skepticism (I think).
-As a skeptic, I believe it is false to hold skepticism, or any other belief for that matter, and the same as a determinist and buddhist.
+As a skeptic, I believe it is false to hold skepticism, or any other belief for that matter; and the same as a determinist and buddhist.
 But whenever I have the luxury of an explanation, I favour a scientific or empirical approach supported by pragmatism and rationalism, including metaphysical realism for the theories to hold better under Ockham’s Razor.

 # Discuss